pbalm/cloud-data-quality/README.md

 You can then use any dashboarding solution such as Data Studio or Looker to visualize the DQ Summary Statistics table, or use the DQ Summary Statistics table for monitoring and alerting purposes.

 #### Rules

-**Rules**: Defines reusable sets of validation logic for data quality.
+Rules define reusable sets of validation logic for data quality.
 ```yaml
 rules:
   NOT_NULL_SIMPLE: